-Microarray and Multiplex Ligation-dependent Probe Amplification (MLPA) analysis for the detection of genomic copy number variants.
+NGS, Microarray and Multiplex Ligation-dependent Probe Amplification (MLPA) analyses for the detection of genomic copy number variants.

 PCR and gel electrophoresis for the sizing of trinucleotide repeat expansions associated with Fragile X syndrome, short tandem repeats (STRs) for chimerism analysis, and methylation status analysis for the diagnosis of Prader-Willi/Angelman syndrome.

 Testing can be performed on purified nucleic acids (DNA and/or RNA) derived from peripheral blood, bone marrow, buccal swabs, saliva, and fresh, frozen, or paraffin-embedded tissues.
 Please contact the laboratory at 312.227.6130.